oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    This command stops the Oppia development server and shuts down the Docker containers running the Oppia development server.

-**Note for Developers: Allocating Resources to Docker Desktop** For systems with 8GB RAM:
-- Allocate at least 6GB RAM to Docker Desktop from the settings (Resources tab) in Docker Desktop.
-- Allocate around 75% of the CPUs and swap memory available on your system specifications from the same settings panel.

 --------------------

-##### That's it!
-You have successfully installed Oppia using Docker, and ready-to-go for your contributions at Oppia.
+**That's it!** You have successfully installed Oppia using Docker, and ready-to-go for your contributions at Oppia.

 --------------------

 ## Using Flags with Make Command